MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `TextInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines one additional property:

-* `OutputFormat`: Using [adaptive expressions][12] you can modify the string, for example, in the code example below you could add this property with an expression that will capitalize the first letter of each word.
+* `OutputFormat`: Using [adaptive expressions][12] you can modify the string, for example, in the code example below the `OutputFormat` expression will capitalize the first letter of each word of the users name.

 #### TextInput example